Nick Platnauer: Management career

 Platnauer was appointed as manager of Rothwell Town in 2000 and remained in this post until October 2003.
 In charge for 2000–01, 2001–02 and 2002–03, the "Bones" posted mid-table finishes in the Southern League Eastern Division.
-The following month he became caretaker-manager of Kettering Town, after the sacking of Dominic Genovese.
+The following month he became caretaker manager of Kettering Town, after the sacking of Dominic Genovese.
 He remained in charge until December 2003 when Kevin Wilson was installed as manager, Platnauer having ruled himself out of the running.

-He took over as manager of his hometown club Bedford Town (where Wilson had previously been manager) in January 2004, and guided Bedford to the play-offs in 2004–05.
-In 2005–06, he took the club all the way out of the play-offs from the Southern Football League Premier Division to the Conference South.
-However, Bedford struggled the following season and Platnauer resigned in January 2007 with his side bottom of the table, at the season's end the club had failed to improve their position and were relegated.
+He took over as manager of his hometown club Bedford Town (where Wilson had previously been manager) in January 2004.
+He guided Bedford to the play-offs in 2004–05.
+In 2005–06, he took the club out of the play-offs from the Southern Football League Premier Division to the Conference South.
+However, Bedford struggled the following season.
+Platnauer resigned in January 2007 with his side bottom of the table, at the season's end the club had failed to improve their position and were relegated.

 In October 2007, Dean Thomas appointed him as assistant manager at Hinckley United.
 Platnauer left Hinckley United in August 2011, and returned to Bedford Town as assistant manager.
-He took charge as manager again in 2011, and led the "Eagles" to a tenth-place finish in the Southern League in 2011–12 and 2012–13, before he was forced to resign as part of the club's cost-cutting measures in May 2013.
+He took charge as manager again in 2011 and led the "Eagles" to a tenth-place finish in the Southern League in 2011–12 and 2012–13, before he was forced to resign as part of the club's cost-cutting measures in May 2013.